RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 #### The fallback

-The fallback is done with relative/absolute positioning.
+For the fallback we can use relative/absolute positioning.
 The anchor is relative, and the popover element is positioned absolute.
 This is a lot easier than all the magic we had to perform above, but this misses all the features from the Popover API.